+The Inglewood Oil Field is located along South Fairfax Avenue near Los Angeles, California, covering approximately 880 acres in the Baldwin Hills.
+Sentinel Peak Resources LLC (SPR) assumed operation of the Inglewood Oil Field on December 30, 2016.
 Each year, the operator of the Inglewood Oil Field is to submit the drilling, re-drilling, well abandonment, and well pad restoration plan for the coming calendar year.
-The following report is Sentinel Peak Resources plan for 2021.
+The following report is SPR's plan for Year 2022.

-We are likely not to drill new production wells next year, but include herein the list of ten most likely wells to be drilled in the event that we decide to direct capital toward a drilling program.
-A summary of planned activities, then, for 2021 is:
+SPR is not likely not to drill new production wells next year, but include herein the list of ten most likely wells to be drilled in the event that SPR elects to direct capital toward a drilling program.
+A summary of planned activities, then, for Year 2022 is:

-Wells to be drilled 9 Unlikely to drill new wells in 2021, but top 10 likely locations included herein should plans change Re-drills 1 Abandonments 12 8 of the 12 generate "bonus wells" due to their location Well pads to be restored -none-
+Wells to be drilled 9 Unlikely to drill new wells in 2022, but top 10 likely locations included herein should plans change Re-drills 1 Abandonments 12 7 of the 12 generate "bonus wells" due to their location Well pads to be restored -none-